What is Accelerated Share Repurchase (Buyback)?

 Advantages of Accelerated Share Repurchase

-If the management of the company believes that the shares are undervalued, they repurchase the stocks and resell them when the price of the stock has been increased in order to reflect the precise value of the firm.
+If the management of the company believes that the shares are undervalued, they repurchase the stocks and resell them when the price of the stock has been increased to reflect the precise value of the firm.

-But for the meanwhile, the process of accelerated buy backs does serve some important purposes that are listed below:
+But for the meanwhile, the process of accelerated buybacks does serve some important purposes that are listed below:

 - Buybacks also counter unfavorable events such as hostile takeoversHostile TakeoversA hostile takeover is a process where a company acquires another company against the will of its management. by preventing another firm from acquiring the company’s majority stock.
 The takeover target may buy back shares at a price, which is greater than the market value.

 - Accelerated share repurchase stimulates the existing open market repurchase programs.